leggettc18/fundwarrior/README.md

 ## TODO

 - Add documentation comments
+- Add more configuration options that can be parsed from the config file
 - Refactor code to improve clarity and argument flexibility
 - Add a command to transfer money between accounts
 - Add spending history functionality